itsAniketNow/Tweets-Airflow-Project/README.md

 ```
 2. Access Airflow through your browser using the default port (8080).

-3. In the Airflow UI, enable the twitter_data_pipeline DAG.
+3. In the Airflow UI, enable the twitter_DAG.py DAG.

 4. The pipeline will run on the schedule defined in the DAG and load the data into the specified S3 bucket in CSV format.